Terrorist considered Dunedin attack during Muslim holiday

 The interview

-The Royal Commission interviewed Brenton Tarrant, his family and associates, as well as police staff and other officials as part of its inquiry.
+The Royal Commission interviewed the gunman, his family and associates, as well as police staff and other officials as part of its inquiry.

 As part of their investigation, Commissioners Jacqui Caine and Sir William Young interviewed the terrorist in private at Paremoremo prison in Auckland.